-Total to Display (Voices of Hope)
+Total to Display (Food Fort)

-Total to Display (Voices of Hope)
+Total to Display (Food Fort)

 One way we live out our cooperative values at Open Harvest is through robust community donations.
 The Seed Program is a new simple yet powerful community giving opportunity that allows customers to “round-up” their grocery bill for local organizations that share a commitment to a healthy community, sustainable food system, and strong local economy.

-Final selections for 2021 Recipients will be announced in November.
 During a specified month, each organization will be featured and all round-up contributions during that month will be given directly to the recipient organization at the end of each month.

 |April||Southern Heights Food Forest||$1,205|